ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 #### Implicit Barrier

-The `parallel_for` has an implicit barrier, meaning other tasks if any, waiting to be executed after in the same pool will start only after all chunks in the `parallel_for` are done.
-So, we need not worry about creating and inserting barriers explicitly between two `parallel_for`s or some other operation after a `parallel_for`.
-Consider this scenario: we have three matrices `m1`, `m2` and `m3`.
-We want to compute `(m1*m2) * m3` where `*` indicates matrix multiplication.
-For the sake of simplicity, let us assume all three are square matrices of the same size.
+The `parallel_for` has an implicit barrier, meaning any other tasks waiting to be executed in the same pool will start only after all chunks in the `parallel_for` are complete, so we need not worry about creating and inserting barriers explicitly between two `parallel_for` loops (or some other operation) after a `parallel_for`.
+Consider this scenario: we have three matrices `m1`, `m2`, and `m3`.
+We want to compute `(m1*m2) * m3`, where `*` indicates matrix multiplication.
+For the sake of simplicity, let's assume all three are square matrices of the same size.

 ```ocaml